-The primary difference is that the camera will report to CalAmp instead of an LMU (location messaging unit).
-In fact, if you want just basic Tracking capabilities and the alerts that will be coming soon, you won’t need an LMU at all.
+One feature of Vision is that the camera will report to CalAmp instead of an LMU (location messaging unit).
+In fact, if you want just basic Tracking capabilities and the Vision alerts, you won’t need an LMU at all.
 If, though, you want expanded software abilities (such as the full range of notifications CalAmp can provide, all the events that can be reported, and any add-on module such as CrashBoxx), you will need both an LMU and the camera.

 Both can now be assigned to a single asset as devices.

-When your organization purchases CalAmp Vision 2, each camera will be added to the CalAmp software as a device, which you will be able to view on the Admin - Devices screen (if you have admin rights).
+When your organization purchases CalAmp Vision, each camera will be added to the CalAmp software as a device, which you will be able to view on the Admin - Devices screen (if you have admin rights).

 If CalAmp performs the installation (as determined by your contract), a CalAmp representative will also make the asset/device association in the application, but if you do the install, you must go into each asset’s Add/Edit Asset dialog box (see Adding an Asset/Editing an Asset for details) and assign the camera as one of its devices.

-In the future, CalAmp plans to add notifications for customers that have just the Vision 2 camera (and not an LMU).
-These are the alerts you will be able to configure:
+CalAmp has added notifications for customers that have just the Vision camera (and not an LMU).
+These are the alerts you are able to configure:

 - Panic Button: The alert will be triggered if the driver presses the physical panic button on the camera and holds for at least two seconds.
 This is generally used for emergency situations.

 - Harsh Acceleration: The alert will be triggered if the driver accelerates too quickly (with a value of 4.5 mph/sec).